Peabody Compliance SDK

 <script src="https://peabodycompliance.com/resources/js/peabody.min.js"></script>

-For organizations requiring full control over assets, you can download the script from our GitHub repository and host it on your own servers.
+For organizations requiring full control over assets, you can download the script and host it on your own servers.
+Contact support for access to the self-hosted distribution package.

 Security Warning: Never set Peabody.config.apiKey in browser-side code.
 Your master API key is visible to anyone who opens DevTools and can be used to drain your credit balance from any server in the world.
 Always use a short-lived session token instead.